False rue anemone is a herbaceous spring wildflower, often growing in large colonies, usually in bottomlands.

 Human Connections

-False rue anemone and "true" rue anemone present a bit of difficulty for the budding naturalist, but meeting the challenge of learning how to identify the two similar plants helps us understand botany, and our world, better.
+False rue anemone and "true" rue anemone present a bit of difficulty for the budding naturalist, but learning how to identify the two similar plants helps us understand botany, and our world, better.

 Ecosystem Connections

 Many animals nibble tender green plants in springtime.
-This and other woodland flowers require a forest habitat to survive, so they depend on the oaks, hickories, maples, and other trees that surround them.
+This and other woodland flowers require a wooded habitat to survive, so they depend on the oaks, hickories, maples, and other trees that surround them.